eldariont/svim/README.rst

 SVIM analyzes long reads given as a FASTA/FASTQ file (uncompressed or gzipped) or a file list.
 Alternatively, it can analyze an alignment file in BAM format.
-SVIM has been successfully tested on PacBio CLR, PacBio CCS and Oxford Nanopore data.
+SVIM has been successfully tested on PacBio CLR, PacBio CCS (HiFi) and Oxford Nanopore data.
 It works best for alignment files produced by `NGMLR <https://github.com/philres/ngmlr>`_ but also supports the faster read mapper `minimap2 <https://github.com/lh3/minimap2>`_.

 Output
 ------

-SVIM's main output file called `variants.vcf` (formerly final_results.vcf) is placed into the given working directory.
+SVIM's main output file called `variants.vcf` is placed into the given working directory.
-For each of the five detected SV classes, SVIM also produces a BED file with the SV coordinates in the `candidates` subdirectory.

 Usage
 ----------------------